 A lot of factors go into choosing a resistance level for your elliptical.
 Contrary to what you might think, your weight is not as important as it seems.
 It’s not simply your body’s weight that passively causes the pedals to move, but rather your legs that actively provide the effort and operate the pedals regardless of how much you weigh.

 A second important thing to consider is the type of exercise that you want to do.
-With an elliptical, you can work the calves, thighs, glutes, arms and shoulders, and many other muscles.
-But you can also concentrate your exercise on certain muscles.
-The resistance level is then adapted accordingly.
+With an elliptical, you can work hard every day with a great machine and this can be beneficial with the resistance too as it can then be adapted accordingly.
 For example, if you want to exercise your arms, your legs should bring minimal effort to the exercise, and you’ll need to reduce the machine’s resistance to make your arms do most of the work.
 Conversely, if you use both your legs and arms, a level of resistance that is too low will make the exercise too easy.

 Finally, the last factor influencing the choice of resistance is the intensity of your exercise.
 To work on your cardio, the intensity should be relatively small, but with prolonged effort.
 On the contrary, a muscle building workout should be done over shorter but more intense sessions.